igorralexsander/aws-advanced-training/ec2/README.md

 ### Spot Intances

+Spot Instances with a defined duration `(also known as Spot blocks)` are designed not to be interrupted and will run continuously for the duration you select.
+This makes them ideal for jobs that take a finite time to complete, such as batch processing, encoding and rendering, modeling and analysis, and continuous integration.

 Spot blocks can only be used for a span of up to 6 hours.

 Always you view `across multiple servers` think about `fleet spot intances, fleet on demand instances` because fleet is similat to set of instances.

+## EBS Delete on termination

+Set the DeleteOnTermination attribute to False using the command line - If the instance is already running, you can set DeleteOnTermination to False using the command line.

+You can set the DeleteOnTermination attribute to False when you launch a new instance.
+It is not possible to update this attribute of a running instance from the AWS console.